willliuwx/contrail-install/contrail-4.1.1-osp10.md

 ## 2.1 Physical server

-* 3 controller hosts for hosting undercloud VM and overcloud controller VMs.
+* 3 controller hypervisors for hosting undercloud VM and overcloud controller VMs.
 * 4 compute nodes, 2 with kernel based Contrail vrouter and 2 with DPDP based.

 ## 2.2 VM

-The undercloud VM is on the first host controller.
+The undercloud VM is on the first controller hypervisor.

-On each controller host, there are 4 overcloud controller VMs.
+On each controller hypervisor, there are 4 overcloud controller VMs.
 * openstack-controller
 * contrail-controller
 * contrail-analytics
 * contrail-analytics-database

-VM spec.
-This is for poc/lab purpose.
-For production, have to follow the best practise.
+Here is the VM spec for poc/lab purpose.
+For production, the best practise has to be followed.
 ```
 openstack-controller          64GB   6    100GB
 contrail-controller           48GB   6    100GB